 - Grease a 9×13 pan with mayonnaise – a trick my mom taught me.
 Rub the mayonnaise around the pan until it becomes transparent.
 You will not taste the mayonnaise!

-- Pour the cooled off blue jello into the cut out rectangle, making the blue about even with the height of the red.
-Carefully transfer the jello back to the refrigerator, and let the blue set up for about 3 hours.
-See – an all day process!
+- Pour the cooled off blue jello into the cutout rectangle, making the blue about even with the height of the red.
+I learned that you should go a little below the red so the blue does not spillover.
+Carefully transfer the jello back to the refrigerator, and let the blue set up for about 3 hours

-- **The easiest thing to do, would be to pour the blue section into the rectangle while the pan is already in the refrigerator.
-I did not think of that until I had bullets of sweat running down my forehead from the stress of carrying this liquid jello to the safety of the refrigerator shelf!
+- *The easiest thing to do, would be to pour the blue section into the rectangle while the pan is already in the refrigerator

 - Happy Fourth of July!